 Some may associate simple living with just having less to do, or just taking action when necessary without extra stress.

-While others may have visions of a minimalist life allowing only for essentials.
+While others may have visions of a minimalist life allowing only for strict essentials.

 However, to get to where we’d like to go, we all begin in the same place.

-To avoid being overwhelmed, it’s very wise to break down each step into manageable baby steps.
+To avoid overwhelm, it’s wise to break each step down into manageable baby steps.